adamgourley/Azure-Backup-with-AZCOPY/README.md

 # Setup AZCOPY Service on Windows Server

-#### Directory Structure
+#### Prerequisites
+1) [NSSM](https://nssm.cc/download) I used version 2.24, but you can adjust accordingly for another version.
+2) [AZCOPY](https://aka.ms/downloadazcopy-v10-windows) I am using version 10, but any newer version should work.
+3) Setup a directory with the following structure...

 ```
 nssm-2.24/    - Will be used for installing the service
-logs/         - Will be used to store logs for the service
+logs/         - Empty directory to be used to store logs for the service
 azcopy.exe    - Dependancy for the script
 backup.ps1    - Primary script
 README.md     - Instructions/overview